coveo-labs/zapier/README.md

 ## Updating Changes to the App

 You can freely add any changes locally and test them locally as well.
-Once you have done enough local testing and wish to push your changes to the app on Zapier for testing, since errors can occur there unqiue to Zapier's site, you can do the following command `zapier push`.
+Once you have done enough local testing and wish to push your changes to the app on Zapier for testing, since errors can occur there unique to Zapier's site, you can do the following command `zapier push`.

-DO NOT push the changed app as the same version as the live one unless the only changes are simple ones such as text or label changes.
+DO NOT push the changed app as the same version as the live one, if you have a live app currently being used by users, unless the only changes are simple ones such as text or label changes.
 So, if the app is in version `1.0.2`, go into the `package.json` file and change the `version` key to a different number like `1.0.3`.
 If you push the app that still needs more testing that is currently used by users, you can potentially break things for them.

 Once you have changed the version number, run `zapier push`.
 You can view your app's versions at anytime with `zapier versions`.
 Make sure to change the `package.json` `version` key whenever you want to update versions separate from one another.
 You can delete app version at anytime with `zapier delete <version-number>`.